 We know the right training is key to smashing your goals on the bike.
-We’re stoked to have Kate Perry from FTP Training developing brand new training plans to do just that – whether you’re just starting out on the bike or are looking to up your cycling game.
+We’re stoked to have Kate Perry from FTP Training help develop our training plans to do just that – whether you’re just starting out on the bike or are looking to up your cycling game.
 Here’s a taste from 2021 so you know what to expect.

 Join the club